UffizziCloud/example-voting-vote/README.md

 # example-voting-vote
-Python app to tally votes for Vote App
+Python app to tally votes for Vote App component